matrix-org/matrix-spec-proposals/proposals/3662-widget-share-api.md

 searching for users across the remote network, which can then invoke invites or room creation on the remote side.

-For sharing eventIds or rooms, this is somewhat covered by [MSC2931](https://github.com/matrix-org/matrix-doc/pull/2931/files)
+For navigating to rooms/events, this is somewhat covered by [MSC2931](https://github.com/matrix-org/matrix-doc/pull/2931/files).
+While that
+MSC covers navigating to matrix.to, it does not convey the intended action.

 ## Proposal